 (2) The text of any direction received by the Board under subsection (1) shall be included in the annual report submitted by the accountable authority of the Board under Part 5 of the Financial Management Act 2006.

-[Section 9 amended by No. 77 of 2006 s.
-17.]
+[Section 9 amended by No. 77 of 2006 Sch.
+1 cl.
+17(1).]

 Division 2 — Membership, constitution, proceedings, etc.

-10. Membership of Board
+10. Members

 (1) The Board shall consist of 7 members appointed by the Minister after consultation with the bodies known as —